VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 #### Visual

 1. Select the input to emulate
-2. Set the time for that the input should have a value<br/>
+2. Set the time for that the input should have a value
-When the data is '1' or '0':
+##### When the data is '1' or '0':
-3. Click on the rising or falling edge button
+1. Click on the rising or falling edge button
-When you have an individual value:
+##### When you have an individual value:
-3. Set the value the input should have
+1. Set the value the input should have
-4. Click on the plus symbol
+2. Click on the plus symbol
-When you want to repeat the value sequence (e.g. for a clock signal)
+##### When you want to repeat the value sequence (e.g. for a clock signal)
-3. Set the data to repeat (e.g. 1ms '1', 1ms '0')
+1. Set the data to repeat (e.g. 1ms '1', 1ms '0')
-4. Click on the repeat button
+2. Click on the repeat button

 #### Code